oatsuetrong/OnlineStoreForConstruction/README.md

 # How to install

 1. [Download](https://www.apachefriends.org/index.html) & Install XAMPP
-2. Create folder 'website' in xampp\htdocs
+2. Create folder 'website' in xampp/htdocs
 3. Clone this project into 'website' folder
 4. Start Apache, MySQL on XAMPP Control Panel
 5. Go to localhost/phpmyadmin